aranajuanm/apirules-playground/README.md

 ## How to

-> Add your rule in test.conf
+> Add your rule in conf/test.conf

 > Connect to the VPN